IronBox/abexpress-debugtool/README.md

 Use the administrator configuration tool to enter a valid workstation name.

 ### `Center name is configured`
 AB Express requires a center name to be configured.
-This should be the name of the health care provider, such as "UCLA *Note: As of version 2.x, a center name is no longer required*
+This should be the name of the health care provider, such as "UCLA"

+*Note: As of version 2.x, a center name is no longer required*
 #### How to fix:
 Use the administrator configuration tool to enter a center name.